Boulder Park Bench Scribed to Stone

 Specifications and Installation

-Each boulder bench is constructed as a single unit, featuring:
+Each Boulder Park Bench is constructed as a single unit, featuring:

 - Two pieces of a halved granite boulder, weighing approximately 500 lbs.